 2. Upgrade macOS

 macOS High Sierra or later supports to view and edit HEVC videos.
-You have to update to macOS High Sierra or macOS Mojave if you cannot import clips in HEVC from iPhone to iMovie.
+You have to update to macOS High Sierra, Mojave or Catalina if you cannot import clips in HEVC from iPhone to iMovie.
 Even though you are running the latest macOS, there may be still issues with transferring iPhone videos to iMovie.
 Older Macs (mid-2015 or earlier) are not compatible with the resolution higher than 1080p and frame rate above 60fps.
 We recommend you to use the next method if you are in the dilemma.

 3. Use VideoProc to Help Add iPhone Videos to iMovie without Error